Seismic Retrofit in Los Angeles: What It Costs, What Triggers It, and How It Works

 What This Means for Your Home

 The practical takeaway from this code history is straightforward.
+(For a broader overview of how building codes apply to residential construction in the city, see our Los Angeles building codes guide.)
 If your home was built before 1978, it was designed under code provisions that are now known to be inadequate in several specific ways.
 If it was built before 1933, it may have no seismic design at all.
 The older the home, the wider the gap between its original design capacity and what current codes require.

 This does not mean every pre-1978 home is dangerous.
 Many older homes have performed reasonably well in past earthquakes, particularly well-maintained wood frame structures with good connections and regular geometries.
 But "reasonably well" in a moderate earthquake is not the same as "safe" in the large event that seismologists expect on Southern California's major fault systems.
 The question is not whether your house has survived past earthquakes.
 The question is whether it is prepared for the one that has not happened yet.